About

 - developed new problem-specific optimization schemes,

-- published and presented my work at top machine learning conferences (NeurIPS, ICLR, AISTATS).
+- published and presented my work at top machine learning conferences (NeurIPS, ICLR, ICML, AISTATS).

 My goal is to ensure that we can leverage our collective knowledge and the data we gather to improve many essential areas of people’s lives, from more accurate diagnoses and tailored treatments in medicine to a better understanding of material properties.